webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

    1. Repository for the base image with the Dockerfile.
    2. Repository for the deployment stack.
    3. Repository for the effective deployment of your infrastructure on Azure.
-   4. (Optional): You can create more repositories to deploy different infrastructure use cases.

 # Bicep Deployment